Your Generous Donation Supports Your Community.

 Your Donation Makes A Difference:

-• Assisted 270 individuals to navigating community services and apply for jobs and housing through our Community Resource Center.
+• Assisted 424 participants to navigating community services and apply for public benefits, jobs and housing through our Community Resource Center.

 Contact a member of our team about our services to get started.